 The various Dana Primary Aftermarket Brand Logos may be downloaded here: Resources

 Minimum size – Minimum sizes are depicted for the various versions of the logos.
-Please note that the Dana Spicer Aftermarket Brand logo shown is representative of all but the Dana GWB Aftermarket Brand logo.
+Please note that the Dana Spicer Aftermarket Brand logo shown is representative of all but the Dana GWB and PIV Aftermarket Brand logos.

 Maximum size – no restrictions

 Minimum line screen – 133 lines per inch (applies to offset printing applications only, large format or